Devanath2003/Vision-Assist/README.md

 -  Uses a pre-trained YOLOv5 model (`yolov5s.pt`) for detection
 -  Detects 80 object classes from the COCO dataset
 -  Draws bounding boxes with class names and confidence
+-  TTS is used to describe objects
+-  Thermal depth verification
 -  Built with Python, OpenCV, and PyTorch

 ## Technologies Used